 These summer journal ideas for kids are designed to be open-ended so they can take the lead or dip in when they need something to do.

-- Let kids choose which ideas to try or skip — this gives them a sense of control
+- Let kids choose which ideas to try or skip… it gives them a sense of control

-- Mix writing with drawing, stickers, washi tape, or collage to keep it fresh
+- Mix writing with drawing, stickers, washi tape, or collage to keep things fresh

-- Avoid correcting spelling or grammar unless they ask for help — the focus is on expression, not perfection
+- Avoid correcting spelling or grammar unless they ask… the focus is expression, not perfection

-- Join in!
-Sometimes, journaling alongside your child helps it feel more like shared fun than a solo task
+- Join in: journaling alongside your child makes it feel more like shared fun than a solo task

-Keep the energy low-pressure.
 Some kids will write for an hour; others will stick in a receipt and call it done.
-Both are wins.
+Both are fine.

 My Summer Journaling Toolkit